KULeuven-MICAS/sparse_HDC_for_iEEG/README.md

-# sparse_HDC_for_iEEG
+# iEEG Seizure Detection with a Sparse Hyperdimensional Computing Accelerator
-Official repository of "EEG Seizure Detection with a Sparse Hyperdimensional Computing Accelerator"
+Official repository of "iEEG Seizure Detection with a Sparse Hyperdimensional Computing Accelerator".